mguardarini/Nodejs/Bitcoin API/README.txt

 Hello.

-This is a simple script for test request to CoinDesk Bitcoin Price Index API. https://www.coindesk.com/api/
+This is a simple script to test requests for the API. https://www.coindesk.com/api/

-If want test, please, install the packages and execute the script:
+If you want to test, please install the packages and run the example below:

 $ node server.js --BPI=GBP
 $ node server.js --BPI=USD